 Welcome, parents and families of Princeton students!
 We are thrilled to have your student at Princeton and to have you join our community.
 This is an exciting time for you, and we have resources to help ease the transition.
 You have many opportunities to learn about the University and to participate in campus events, particularly those that showcase Princeton's teaching and research missions.

-Princeton has a several websites that can help introduce you to Princeton.
-In addition to the information below, the Office of the Dean of the College has some useful information just for families: a month-by-month guide to Princeton, a list of frequently asked questions, and some suggested reading.
+The Office of the Dean of the College website has some useful information just for families.
+The website includes a month-by-month guide to Princeton, a list of frequently asked questions, and some suggested reading.

 Tiger Family Hub